 Which Caliber Should You Choose

-Although none of the calibers mentioned above are tactical rifle cartridges per se, they’re all great options for their specific applications.
+And while none of these are tactical rifle cartridges per se, they’re far from obsolete.

 Best Lever Action Rifles for Tactical Use